owncloud/file-picker/docs/installation.md

 {{< toc >}}

-## Setup authorization
+## Setup authentication
-The config for authorization is provided via a json file.
+The config for the server backend and authentication needs to be provided in json format.
+The full set of options is listed below in two examples.
+One for authentication with OAuth2 and one with OpenID Connect.

+There are different ways of providing the config JSON to the file picker:
+- As a JSON object via a prop called `configObject`
+- As a JSON string via the same prop (`configObject`)
+- As a URL via a prop called `configLocation`.
+This requires full URL address (e.g. `https://<your-server>/<path-to-the-config>`)
+- If none of the props (`configObject` or `configLocation`) is defined, the file picker has a `configLocation` of `https://<your-server>/file-picker-config.json` as fallback

 Location of the file can be provided via a prop called `configLocation`.
 This requires full URL address (e.g. `https://<your-server>/<path-to-the-config>`).
 If the prop is not defined, the location will fallback to `https://<your-server>/file-picker-config.json`.
 The config can point to both oauth2 and OIDC.
 You can take a look at the following example to see how OIDC can be defined:

+### OpenID Connect config
 ```json
 {
   "server": "<owncloud-server>",